By: Erick Widman

 Does Volunteering Abroad do More Harm than Good?

-When not done well, organizations can keep local communities from learning how to do things on their own or can destroy the economy at the village level.
-Some love to point out classrooms in Africa stuffed full of donated computers with cobwebs on them because no one knew how to use them.
+When not done well, organizations can keep communities from ongoing development and sustainability—by placing volunteers rather than providing resources to locals—or can destroy the economy at the village level.
+One popular example of this is classrooms in developing countries full of donated computers with cobwebs on them because no one knows how to use them.
 These are critical issues and we should choose wisely—with the macro view in mind—when we sign up with a particular organization.

 Done Well, Volunteering and Charity are Good and Essential